-An adventurous couple have become the first people in the world to complete the 10,000-mile Mongol Rally in an electric vehicle.
+Scots couple first to complete Mongol Rally in electric car

 Chris Ramsey and his wife Julie set off on July 16 in their Nissan Leaf on the journey from Goodwood racecourse in England to Ulan-Ude in Siberia, via Mongolia, with about 340 other petrol or diesel cars.